SwedbankPay/searchyll/README.md

   environments:                     # Optional.
 Set environments where Searchyll should run
     - 'production'                  # Default runs on all environment if empty
     - 'development'                 # If set will only run in speccified environments
+  api_key: super-secret-key         # Optional.
+Default is empty, will set a authorization header.
 ```

 ### Custom Settings File Example